JuliaBayesianOptimization/AbstractAskTellOptimization.jl/README.md

 Create a `MySolver` object `s` by passing some configuration settings.

+Scenario 1: "I want to optimize a function given by some function I can pass"

-Either create an instance `p` of `MyProblem <: AbstractProblemOracle` and run `optimize!(s,p)`, e.g., use `BoxConstrainedProblem`.
+Create an instance `p` of `BoxConstrainedProblem <: AbstractProblemOracle` and run `optimize!(s,p)`.
+(In the future there might be other predefined problem oracles available, e.g., for constrained optimization)

+Scenario 2: "I want to build a decision support system that is using Bayesian optimization for sample efficient experiment design"

-Or run commands you like inside of the following loop.
+Run commands you like inside of the following loop or create a custom problem oracle `MyProblem <: AbstractProblemOracle` and run `optimize!`.

 ```Julia
 while !isdone(s)